-So if we actually go to the medication safety dashboard, this is what we’ll see if we’re, and we select our facility at Palo Alto.
-So we have along the left column we have the measure and there’s first a composite rollup.
+So if we actually go to the medication safety dashboard, this is what we’ll see if we’re, and we select our facility of Palo Alto.
+So we have, along the left column we have the measure and there’s first a composite rollup.
 I won’t go into what that definition is, but just the next two levels are two of the drugs, carbamazepine and dimethyl fumarate, and maybe we’ll focus just on the dimethyl fumarate as an example.
 So again, this would be a drug often used for multiple sclerosis.
-It has a risk of lymphopenia, a low white blood cell count and so white blood cell counts should be monitored.
+It has a risk of lymphopenia, a low white blood cell count, and so white blood cell counts should be monitored.
 And you can see it, we’re tracking, that part is tracking three things.
-No appointment in the last year, missing follow-up labs, out of range labs.
+No appointment in the last year, missing follow-up labs, out-of-range labs.
 What’s nice is there’s, for those who are interested, they can immediately look on what do you mean by definition or what do you mean by no follow-up labs?

 And then we can see on the far left, sorry on the far right, the denominator.
-So it shows how many patients met that criteria or sorry are on dimethyl fumarate and should potentially have some of this.
-And then we can see that basically everyone had an appointment in the last year, However two out of the eight did not have a follow-up lab and zero of those with the lab have it out of range.
-And so if you were interested you could click on that two, that everything in blue in clickable hyperlinked, and we could see who those two patients were.
-Then this is available as you can imagine for the pharmacist or any other physician who wants to potentially use this type of data.
-And then you can break it down along the right hand side by the station, by division.
-You can look at specific medication or dimensions.
-So I think primarily useful for some of this. primarily useful for pharmacists although we have some other versions that are primary care PACT specific.
+So it shows how many patients met that criteria, or sorry, are on dimethyl fumarate and should potentially have some of this.
+And then we can see that basically everyone had an appointment in the last year.
+However, two out of the eight did not have a follow-up lab, and zero of those with the lab have it out of range.
+And so if you were interested you could click on that too, that everything in blue is clickable, hyperlinked, and we could see who those two patients were.
+Then this is available, as you can imagine, for the pharmacist or any other physician who wants to potentially use this type of data.
+And then you can break it down along the right-hand side by the station, by division.
+You can look at specific medications or dimensions.
+So I think primarily useful for some of this, primarily useful for pharmacists, although we have some other versions that are primary care PACT specific.

 So our questions.
-Looking at this and we’re working with a VISN is to say, what strategies used by facilities are best to improve medication safety?
+Looking at this, and we’re working with a VISN, is to say what strategies used by the facilities are best to improve medication safety?
 So just because the dashboard is there doesn’t mean that anyone has to use it in any particular way.
 So in fact, just anecdotally, the VISN was aware that some facilities were doing one thing, others were doing another.
-So we wanted to see if any of those that difference in use was related to better safety and if there are particular bearers or facilitators to some to those strategies.
+So we wanted to see if any of those, that difference in use, was related to better safety and if there are particular bearers or facilitators to some to those strategies.

 So now we’ll talk about some of those strategies in our evaluation of that dashboard.
 And at this point, to get that data we surveyed.
 So I’m going to turn it over to Anju Sahay at this point.
-Anju, why don’t you go over our VISN survey that we did for the Pharmacy Dashboard.
+Anju, why don’t you go over our VISN surveys that we did for the Pharmacy Dashboard?